thoughtspot/rest-api-sdk/sdks/typescript/ThoughtSpotRestApi.md

 # **shareMetadata**
 > void shareMetadata(shareMetadataRequest)

   Version: 9.0.0.cl or later   Allows sharing one or several metadata objects with users and groups in ThoughtSpot.
-Requires edit access to the metadata object.
-The API endpoint allows sharing only the following types of metadata objects: * Liveboards * Visualizations * Answers * Worksheets * Views * Connections  You can provide `READ_ONLY` or `MODIFY` access when sharing an object with another user or group.
-With `READ_ONLY` access grants view access to the shared object, whereas `MODIFY` provides edit access.
-To prevent a user or group from accessing the shared object, specify the GUID or name of the principal and set `shareMode` to `NO_ACCESS`.
+Requires edit access to the metadata object.  #### Supported metadata objects: * Liveboards * Visualizations * Answers * Models * Views * Connections  #### Object permissions  You can provide `READ_ONLY` or `MODIFY` access when sharing an object with another user or group.
+The `READ_ONLY` permission grants view access to the shared object, whereas `MODIFY` provides edit access.
+To prevent a user or group from accessing the shared object, specify the GUID or name of the principal and set `shareMode` to `NO_ACCESS`.  #### Sharing a visualization  * Sharing a visualization implicitly shares the entire Liveboard with the recipient.   * Object permissions set for a shared visualization also apply to the Liveboard unless overridden by another API request or via UI. * If email notifications for object sharing are enabled, a notification with a link to the shared visualization will be sent to the recipient’s email address.
+Although this link opens the shared visualization, recipients can also access other visualizations in the Liveboard.

 ### Example